bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 plugin to ensure all the necessary metadata and user documentation is present and accounted for.

-Make sure you [follow these instructions](/docs/plugins/gems-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup.
-Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, components, pages, static files, and other content you would like your gem to provide.
+Make sure you [follow these instructions](/docs/plugins/plugins-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup.
+Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, components, pages, static files, and other content you would like your plugin to provide.

-You can also provide an automation via your gem's GitHub repository by adding `bridgetown.automation.rb` to the root of your repo.
+You can also provide an automation via your plugin's GitHub repository by adding `bridgetown.automation.rb` to the root of your repo.
 This is a great way to provide advanced and interactive setup for your plugin.
 [More information on automations here.](/docs/automations)

-When you're ready, publish your plugin to the [RubyGems.org](https://rubygems.org) and [NPM](https://www.npmjs.com) registries.
+When you're ready, publish your plugin gem to the [RubyGems.org](https://rubyplugins.org) and [NPM](https://www.npmjs.com) registries.
 There are instructions on how to do so in the sample README that is present in your new plugin folder under the heading **Releasing**.
 Of course you will also need to make sure you've uploaded